Q and A

 • Testing is easy and cheap or free.
 If you are worried, then like millions of other people, take a test.

-PEP is a course of HIV drugs taken to prevent infection.
+PEP is a course of HIV drugs taken after sex to stop infection.

-It needs to be started soon after any risk.
-Ideally within hour and not later than 2-3 days (72 hours maximum).
+It needs to be started soon after sex.
+This sshould Ideally within hours and not later than 2-3 days (72 hours maximum).

 PEP stands for post exposure prophylaxis.
 PEP involves taking HIV medicines for a month.